pplaxine/Project9/README.md

 Install Java JRE version 8 or higher.

+Install the latest version of Maven (for more information : https://maven.apache.org/).

-Install Docker (for more information : https://www.docker.com/).
+Install the latest version of Docker (for more information : https://www.docker.com/).

+Install the latest version of Jenkins (for more information : https://jenkins.io/).

 ## Built With